 8. Underground Water.-Extensive use is made of artesian, sub-artesian, and shallow underground water.
-Fractured palaeozoic rocks in the South-east corner of the State provided useful supplies of ground water usually at depths of 50-250 feet.
+Fractured Palaeozoic rocks in the South-east corner of the State provide useful supplies of ground water usually at depths of 50-250 feet.
 Eighty thousand square miles in the northern and western portions are covered by the Great Artesian Basin.
 Eighty-one Bore Water Trusts and twelve Artesian Wells Districts have been constituted.
 The Bore Trusts are administered in the same way as Water Trusts, but in Artesian Wells Districts settlers maintain the drains.
-Bore Trusts and Artesian Districts cover about 5 million acres and water is distributed through 3,368 miles of open earth drains.
-The number of artesian bores giving a flowing or pumping supply at 30th June, 1956, was 1,031 and the estimated total daily flow from 586 flowing bores was 60 million gallons.
-The estimated flow in 1914-15 was 99 million gallons per day for 372 bores.
-The deepest bore is Boronga No. 2 (4,570 feet), which also has the greatest flow, namely 1,115,000 gallons per day.
-Of the total number of bores sunk, 234 have been installed by the Government in connexion with public watering places.
-Bore Water Trusts or Artesian Wells Districts.
+Bore Trusts and Artesian Districts cover about 5 million acres and water is distributed through approximately 7,400 miles of open earth drains.
+The number of artesian bores giving a flowing or pumping supply at 30th June, 1957, was 1,036 and the estimated total daily flow from 581 flowing bores was 59 million gallons.
+The estimated flow in 1914-15 was 99 million gallons a day for 372 bores.
+The deepest bore is Boronga No. 2 (4,570 feet), which also has the greatest flow, namely 1,115,000 gallons a day.
+Of the total number of bores sunk, 238 have been installed by the Government in connexion with public watering places, Bore Water Trusts or Artesian Wells Districts.

 Since 1912, the Government has assisted settlers in shallow boring operations for which repayments are required over a period.
-To 30th June, 1956, the total constructed by the Commission's plants was 4,591 and their average depth was 304 feet.
+To 30th June, 1957, the total constructed by the Commission's plants was 4,714 and their average depth was 304 feet.

-9. Future Programme.-The programme of post-war development already in hand includes the provision of eighteen dams and storages, eight diversion weirs, and flood mitigation and river protection works in various parts of the State Construction has been commenced on head storages at Keepit on the Namoi, Glenbawn on the Hunter and Burrendong on the Macquarie, while legislation has been passed authorizing the construction of a flood control dam at Warkworth in the Hunter Valley and a storage dam at Blowering on the Tumut River.
+9. Future Programme.-The programme of post-war development already in hand includes the provision of eighteen dams and storages, eight diversion weirs, and flood mitigation and river protection works in various parts of the State.
+Construction has been commenced on head storages at Keepit on the Namoi, Glenbawn on the Hunter and Burrendong on the Macquarie, while legislation has been passed authorizing the construction of a flood control dam at Warkworth in the Hunter Valley and a storage dam at Blowering on the Tumut River.
 In the case of Burrendong Dam, work has been temporarily suspended in order to enable the Water Conservation and Irrigation Commission to concentrate its available resources on the speedy completion of works having higher priority.
-The Menindee Lakes storage project-part of the scheme for conserving the waters of the Darling River has been commenced, but as in the case of Burrendong Dam, work has been temporarily suspended.
+The Menindee Lakes storage project-part of the scheme for conserving the waters of the Darling River-has been recommenced, while Glenbawn Dam on the Hunter River is substantially complete.
 The Hunter River development concerns an exceptionally fertile coastal valley, forming the hinterland to Newcastle, where the annual rainfall is not heavy and variations from month to month are considerable.
 This is the first coastal scheme initiated in New South Wales.
 The total estimated capacity of all proposed new storages is 5,500,000 acre feet.
+At 30th June, 1957 work was in hand to begin construction of a diversion weir at Gogeldrie on the Murrumbidgee River from which water will be supplied to a new irrigation area (Coleambally) on the south side of the river containing not less than 800 new irrigation farms.
+Later, development will extend to a new area on the north side of the river.

-10. Hydro-electricity.-A survey of the use of water for power generation in New South Wales may be found in the previous chapter (see page 271).
+10. Hydro-electricity.-A survey of the use of water for power generation in New South Wales may be found in the previous chapter (see page 279).